cosmos/cosmos/FAQ.md

 miners is necessary to ensure that the hard-fork will have support, but after a while they tend to simply follow the money and incentives.

-Atom is different because instead of anonymous miners we have social contract bound validators and delegators who have stake, and, they have the obligation to partake in governance.
+Cosmos is different because instead of anonymous miners we have social contract bound validators and delegators who have stake, and, they have the obligation to partake in governance.

 - **What use cases do you think are most compelling in the future?**

-Atom allows everyone to benefit from the network effect of various interoperable tokens and zones.
+Cosmos allows everyone to benefit from the network effect of various interoperable tokens and zones.
 For example, if anyone creates a peg zone or a new token type, all the other zones can use them if they support the new token type.

-So, the Atom Hub has a particular use-case that isn't filled by anything today.
+So, the Cosmos Hub has a particular use-case that isn't filled by anything today.
+The best use-case for Cosmos Zones are for any token-based blockchain that benefit from the new interoperability, speed, and scalability properties.
-The best use-case for Atom Zones are for any token-based blockchain that benefit from the new interoperability, speed, and scalability properties.
 It may be a kind of distributed exchange.

-- **Do you feel Atom and Interledger are complimentary or are you directly competing with it?**
+- **Do you feel Cosmos and Interledger are complimentary or are you directly competing with it?**

 They're more complementary than competing.
-For one, Interledger will be very useful for creating Atom zones that interface with the traditional financial system.
+For one, Interledger will be very useful for creating Cosmos zones that interface with the traditional financial system.

 Interledger can also be used directly between blockchain zones.
-For this use-case, the Atom Hub may be a competitive option, as compared to other options for Interledger notary sets.
-The Atom Hub validators could also offer their services as an Interledger notary set.
+For this use-case, the Cosmos Hub may be a competitive option, as compared to other options for Interledger notary sets.
+The Cosmos Hub validators could also offer their services as an Interledger notary set.